rails/rails/guides/source/action_controller_overview.md

 Filters are inherited, so if you set a filter on `ApplicationController`, it will be run on every controller in your application.

-Before filters may halt the request cycle.
-A common before filter is one which requires that a user is logged in for an action to be run.
+"Before" filters may halt the request cycle.
+A common "before" filter is one which requires that a user is logged in for an action to be run.
 You can define the filter method this way:

 ```ruby
 class ApplicationController < ActionController::Base